GatorEducator/GatorMiner/README.md

   pip install pipenv --user
   ```

-- To create virtual environment and use the program:
+- To create a virtual environment and use the program:

   ```bash
   pipenv install
   ```

 GatorMiner relies on `en_core_web_sm` and `en_core_web_md`, English models trained on
-written web text (blogs, news, comments), that includes vocabulary, vectors,
+written web text (blogs, news, comments) that includes vocabulary, vectors,
 syntax and entities.

-To install the pre-trained model, you can run this following command:
+To install the pre-trained model, you can run the following command:

 ```bash
 pipenv run python -m spacy download en_core_web_sm